-5. Free up counter space and create a coffee station.
+5. Free up counter space, and create a coffee station.

 6. Hide your home office behind closed doors.

-When you have to squeeze your dining quarters into your kitchen, you have no choice but to get creative with storage like the team over at Haptic Architects did in this cozy setup.
+When you have to squeeze your dining quarters into the kitchen, you have no choice but to get creative with storage like the team over at Haptic Architects did in this cozy setup.
 They saved space by opting for a custom dining bench with built-in storage instead of two extra chairs.
-And, now there is plenty of room to stash your ever-growing collection of linens and vintage napkin holders.
+And, now there is plenty of room to stash that ever-growing collection of linens and vintage napkin holders.

 8. Hide extra cabinetry in your kitchen island.

 Islands take up a lot of room in a kitchen and often harbor a lot of dead space.
 So make sure you make the most of your kitchen island by creating a multi-functional piece with room to sit, store, and prepare culinary masterpieces — just like this beautiful design by Tom Robertson.
 Remember, an island is not just for displaying your favorite tomes.
 It should also provide extra kitchen drawers and cabinet space.

 9. Add floating shelves.

 Absolutely no one wants messy countertops or overflowing cabinet space.
 Nip these organizational conundrums in the bud by installing a floating shelf (or four) to accommodate any extra kitchen storage needs.
 What makes these crisp white ones from Chango & Co. exceptional is the fact that the monochromatic hue helps them blend well with the background, giving the whole space a tidy, pulled-together look.